Emotion, Identity & Creativity 2025

 Creative work can feel easier but less meaningful

-AI-assisted creative work is described as easier, but sometimes less meaningful.
+AI-assisted creative work is often described as easier while simultaneously feeling less meaningful.

 42%